zachvalenta/nginx-wsgi/README.md

 +----------------+
 ```

-This guide is just to get you up-and-running: For more explanation, here are some articles that helped me:
+This guide is just to get you up-and-running.
+For more explanation, here are some articles that helped me:

 * http://cheng.logdown.com/posts/2015/01/29/deploy-django-nginx-gunicorn-on-mac-osx-part-2
 * http://honza.ca/2011/05/deploying-django-with-nginx-and-gunicorn